-Brazilian prisoners are generating clean energy pedalling for parole
+Inside story: The prisoners generating clean energy

-By Rachel England Friday 15 March 2013
+By OVO Energy Friday 15 March 2013

 Speaking to The Associated Press, prison director Gilson Rafael Silva said: “People who normally are on the margins of society are contributing to the community and not only do they get out sooner in return, they also get their self-esteem back.”